For an introduction what a world is and how it fits into the overall picture, see The World / Scenegraph System.

 This documentation focuses on the C++

 ezWorld class.
 The functionality exposed through other mechanisms, such as TypeScript, may be more limited in scope, but ultimately maps to the C++ implementation.

 Game objects are allocated, destroyed and accessed through the world.
 For these details, see the chapter about game objects.

-World modules are bigger systems that manage aspects like particle effects, the PhysX integration, wind and so on.
+World modules are bigger systems that manage aspects like particle effects, the Jolt integration, wind and so on.
 Component managers are a special type of world modules that take care of updating the various component types.

 Each world has its own simulation state, to not affect other worlds.

 Every world can be actively simulated, or paused.

 ezWorld::SetWorldSimulationEnabled() is used to toggle this.